Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

-Boron is available in several supplemental forms.
-Sodium tetraborate provides a high concentration of elemental boron (approximately 11%) and is one of the most documented forms in the literature.
-Calcium fructoborate (a patented form) contains less elemental boron (approximately 2.5%) but has specific studies on joint health.
+Sodium tetraborate provides a higher concentration of elemental boron but lacks the same clinical dossier in nutritional form.
 Boron glycinate, a chelated form, shows moderate bioavailability.
-Boric acid, although rich in boron (approximately 17%), is less well tolerated at higher doses.
+Boric acid, although rich in boron, is less well tolerated at higher doses.

 In the Singular Formula